There Is No Illegal Immigrant Crisis

 It bears pointing out, however, that this fear is typically raised about the Mexican border and not the Canadian one.
 One doesn’t have to ponder too long to conclude why this fear is typically directed towards the south but not the north.

 These myths are some of the most popular ones and they’re pretty easily dismissed.
 Yet Trump and many other political figures who should know better continue to repeat them.
-The evidence against them is so easily discovered that you have to wonder is Trump willfully ignorant on this issue?
+The evidence against them is so easily discovered that you have to wonder, is Trump willfully ignorant on this issue?
 Or is he simply, repeatedly lying about it?

-So we created this problem and we haven’t done enough yet to alleviate it.
+We created this problem and we haven’t done enough yet to alleviate it.
 And in 2016, unfortunately, some of people’s most deep-seated resentments and firmly held prejudices are preventing us from making any progress on the issue.

-And Donald Trump isn’t helping.
+And Donald Trump?
+He isn’t helping.

 - Breaking News Consumer’s Handbook: Migration Edition (At Home) — On the Media, 29 July 2016